WHAT DOES NORMAL INFANT SLEEP EVEN MEAN?

 YOU'RE TELLING ME THIS IS NORMAL INFANT SLEEP BUT I AM STILL STRUGGLING.

-Infant sleep absolutely throws our routine and worlds upside down, and it can be a real challenge in today's society, a society that does not appreciate what biologically infant sleep looks like, to traverse the nightly wakes and feeds.
+Infant sleep absolutely throws our routine and worlds upside down, and it can be a real challenge in today's society, a society that does not appreciate what biologically normal infant sleep looks like, to traverse the nightly wakes and feeds.

-If you are finding sleep difficult to sustain despite your infant falling into the normal category or you have noticed one of the red flags mentioned above then it might be time to seek help.
+If you are finding sleep difficult to sustain despite your infant falling into the 'normal' category or you have noticed one of the red flags mentioned above then it might be time to seek help.

 There are absolutely ways beyond sleep training that can help both you and your baby thrive.
 There are ways to change your approach, optimise sleep using responsive, evidence based strategies, taking things off your plate in this hard season, or to shift your perspective and the perspective of those around you so that they can support you more during this time.

 I work with so many parents who tell a familiar story about the struggles around infant sleep and how they feel backed into a corner by society and those around them to have to sleep train to get through this time of their lives.
 This is not the only way, this is not the scientifically, evidence based way to get your child to sleep more.
-I offer 1:1 realistic and respectful sleep support and would love to help you on your journey.
+I offer 1:1 support and would love to help you on your journey.